 Children are admitted into the Creative Writing programme at the start of each term.
 Mid-term admissions are possible only when there are vacancies.

-A one-time trial session may be requested for S$39.50.
+A one-time trial session may be requested for S$36.92.

-Programme fees (incl. of GST) and the corresponding deposit (excl. of GST) are as follows:
+Programme fees and the corresponding deposit are as follows:

 Deposits are refunded according to the terms and conditions of registration.

 After ascertaining from our School Administrator that vacancies are available, please: